gbonilla712/fpl-simple-linear-regression/README.md

 R² for goodness‑of‑fit evaluation

-The technology used was Excel, including the statistical analysis tool packs (Regression and Pearson correlation).

-Statistical Approach
+📊 Statistical Approach
 Correlation Analysis
 Pearson’s correlation coefficient (r) quantifies the strength of a linear relationship.

 Interpretation:

-r close to 1 → strong positive correlation
+r → 1 → strong positive correlation

-r close to -1 → strong negative correlation
+r → -1 → strong negative correlation

-r near 0 → no linear correlation
+r → 0 → no linear correlation

 Simple Linear Regression
 For each city and year, the model is: